dojo-modeling/dojo-cli/README.md

 - List the latest versions of all available models.
 - Print parameter metadata for a selected model.
-- Print a summary of the output files of a selected model.
+- Print a summary of the output and accessory files of a selected model.
 - Print a desription of a selected model.
 - Run a model.
 - List all versions of a model.